Balintus00/TheLordoftheRingsCharacterWiki/README.md

 The datasource layer contains the implementation of the datasources.
 - To implement HTTP communication, [Ktor client](https://ktor.io/docs/client-create-new-application.html) is used.
-- To store persisted structured data [SQLDelight](https://cashapp.github.io/sqldelight) is used.
+- To store persisted structured data on Android Room, on the other platforms [SQLDelight](https://cashapp.github.io/sqldelight) is used.
+(Note that SQLDelight could be also used on Android.)

 ### Dependency Injection